legendary-mich/moonpipe/README.md

 There are 4 predefined valves that can be used to handle errors.
 They all behave like their brothers from the `Map` family with that difference that they operate only in the `error mode`.
 The most common one is the `queueError` valve, which handles errors one after another.
 Another one that may be useful is the `skipError` valve.
 It handles the first error, and let all the subsequent ones slide.
 Other valves that can be used for error handling are `cancelError` and `throttleError`.

-If there are no error handlers, errors will be silently ignored.
+If there are no error handlers, errors will be **silently ignored**.
 ```javascript
 const { MoonPipe } = require('moonpipe')
 const mp = new MoonPipe()